BrightspaceUI/testing/README.md

 });
 ```

 The filename and location of the resulting image will be based on the suite names and test name.
-The top-most suite will become a directory, and any remaining suites will be combined with the test name into the file name.
-In this example, the snapshot would be stored in: `./my-elem/situation1-state1.png`

 #### Configuring the Snapshot Area